annah-vu/zillow_clustering_project/README.md

 ## 4.)
 Deliverables
  - Finalized Jupyter notebook complete with comments
+ - Modules with functions used, complete with docstrings.
  - A README.md with executive summary, contents, data dictionary, conclusion and next steps, and how to recreate this project.
  <br>
  <br>